 The Short Foot Exercise is an isometric exercise that's accomplished by placing your entire foot flat on the ground and spreading your toes.
 To perform: Keeping your toes as straight as possible, try to grasp the ground with the sole of your foot to flex your intrinsic foot muscles.
 The movement, though subtle, should lift your main foot arch and help you build a self-supporting arch.
 This exercise is best conducted in a standing position.

 Helpful For: Reducing hammertoes and rebalancing the pull of foot and toe tendons.

-This is a two-part exercise that can be used to help rehabilitate hammertoes.
+This is a two-part exercise that you can use to help rehabilitate hammertoes.
 The first part of this exercise involves performing the Toe Extensor Stretch (see above).
 This stretch can be held for 20 to 30 seconds, and it's intended to restore normal tone in the toe extensor muscles and tendons.
-The second part of this stretch is a mobilization exercise that involves pulling up on the very end of your toe to help reestablish proper length in a specific toe flexor tendon.
+The second part of this stretch is a mobilization exercise that involves pulling up on the very end of your toe to help re-establish proper length in a specific toe flexor tendon.
 It's important to feel a gentle release or a reduction in tension before moving from step 1 to step 2.

 Dr. Robyn Hughes is a naturopathic physician, or ND, with a special interest in natural foot health and sports medicine.
 After completing medical school at the National College of Natural Medicine in Portland, Oregon, Dr. Robyn trained extensively with renowned sports podiatrist and natural foot care specialist, Dr. Ray McClanahan.
-Dr. Robyn is the Director of Medical Education for Correct Toes, a co-founder of NaturalFootgear.com, a freelance health writer, and a regular speaker at foot care teaching events.
+Dr. Robyn is a co-founder of Natural Footgear, a founding member of the Natural Foot Health Institute, a freelance health writer, and a regular speaker at foot care teaching events.
 Dr. Robyn lives in Asheville, NC, where she’s an avid road cyclist, trail runner, and yoga student.